tqtezos/minter-sdk/README.md

 Implementations of various token types.

 ### [English Auction](english_auction)
-An implementation of an English auction marketplace that allows users to initiate auctions of NFTs.
-There are (as of writing this) two versions of this contract: one with administration capabilities and one without.
+An implementation of an English auction marketplace that allows users to initiate auctions of NFTs in either tez or FA2.
+There are two versions of this contract: one with administration capabilities and one without.
 For now, in the positive case, this means that a configured administrator is responsible for configuring and managing access to important entrypoints.

 ### [Fixed Price Sale](fixed_price_sale)
-An implementation of an NFT marketplace that allows users to initiate NFT sales at a fixed price.
+An implementation of an NFT marketplace that allows users to initiate NFT sales at a fixed price in either FA2 or tez.
 There are multiple flavors of this contract that vary along two variables: admin capabilities, and NFT sale type (fungible tokens/tez).

 ## Work-in-progress

 ### Edition contracts

+### Meta-transaction based minting / sales

 ### FA2-FA2 swaps